 Prostheses - Prosthetics: Artificial Limb Information Document List

-Although some of these documents from our Prostheses - Prosthetics category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
+Summary: Archive of published articles and documents from the Disabled World Prostheses - Prosthetics category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.